Student-centric advice and objective recommendations

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

 Parent PLUS loans are another type of student loan that families may use to pay for college.
 While Parent PLUS Loans are offered by the federal government, they are not included in the above federal student loan metrics because they are not technically taken out by students.
-The median amount of Parent PLUS loan debt at Grinnell is $0.00.
+The median amount of Parent PLUS loan debt at Grinnell is not reported.
 Between 0% and 5% percent of parents of Grinnell College students will take out these Parent PLUS Loans.

 If you want to learn more about Parent PLUS Loans, you can check out the pros and cons of borrowing them.